Employment

 Step 1

-- New Users must make a profile then apply for the Police Officer Trainee position.
+- New Users must make a profile and then apply for a position.

-- When your application is submitted successfully you will receive an automated confirmation email with a confirmation number.
+- When your application is submitted successfully you will receive an automated confirmation email.
 Immediately move on to complete step 2.

-If you need assistance filling out the online application or have any questions in regards to the online application process please call Human Resources at 757-382-6492.
+If you need assistance filling out the online application or have any questions in regard to the online application process please call Human Resources at 757-382-6492.

 Step 2

-Submit Personal History Statement (PHS): Download, complete and submit within 14 calendar days!
-Your PHS should be submitted after applying online and within 14 calendar days of submitting your online application.
+Submit Personal History Statement (PHS): Download, complete, and submitted as soon as possible after submitting your online application.

 It is strongly encouraged that you begin filling out this form as soon as possible in preparation as it is lengthy and requires a significant amount of detailed information.
 Do not leave any information out.
 Omissions and untruthful responses will result in your disqualification.

-You must have pages 18 and 22 of the PHS packet signed and notarized.
+You must have pages 21 and 22 of the PHS packet signed and notarized.
 A notary must witness you sign the form.
 Do not sign it yourself until you are with the notary.
-(If you choose to hand deliver your PHS, you may have your PHS notarized at Police HQ Central Records Monday or Friday between 8 a.m. to 5 p.m. or Tuesday through Thursday. between 8 a.m. to 7 p.m. excluding holidays.)
+(If you choose to hand deliver your PHS, you may have your PHS notarized at Police HQ Central Records at no cost Monday thru Friday between 8 a.m. to 5 p.m. excluding holidays.)

 Local Notary Resource Links: